vikiscience/Collaboration_and_Competition_with_Deep_Reinforcement_Learning/Report.md

 # Future Work

-Other (single-agent) Actor-Critic RL algorithms can be implemented such as A3C, T3D or SAC.
+Other (Single-Agent) Actor-Critic RL algorithms can be implemented such as A3C, T3D or SAC.

 Furthermore, prioritized replay buffer may be utilized to sample important or rare experience tuples more often, proportionally to the received reward.

 Finally, some algorithms specifically developed for Multi-Agent RL setting can be considered, such as [MADDPG](https://arxiv.org/abs/1706.02275).
 It was shown to outperform DDPG on several Multi-Agent Particle Environments.
 This method considers action policies of other agents and is able to successfully learn policies that require complex multiagent coordination.
 Utilizing an ensemble of policies for each agent leads to more robust multi-agent policies.